wp-plugins/sphere-related-content/readme.txt

 == Installation ==

+By installing the Sphere Related Content plugin you agree to the Sphere Related Content Terms of Service listed here: http://www.sphere.com/tosrc

 1. Copy the file sphere-related-content.php into your plugins directory (wp-content/plugins/).

 2. Login to your WordPress Admin Panel